Yellow Jack (YJ) is the third of a set of games covering the Age of Sail at an Operational level, suitable for two players.

 1) Four map sections representing the whole of the Caribbean and the Gulf of Mexico.
 The map uses a point-to-point system of movement based upon the various prevailing winds.

-2) 720 die cut counters plus (in the boxed version) about 35 wooden disks.
+2) 720 standard square counters plus (in the boxed version) about 35 round ones.
 These represent the British and Bourbon squadrons, leaders, and auxiliary assets, plus the land forces used in the theatre.

 3) Rules, charts, tables, and display cards.